AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 A dialog appears that displays a list of all available classes, including any defined by your organization (the owner being "[!UICONTROL Customer]") as well as standard classes defined by Adobe.

 Select a class from the list to display its description on the right-hand side of the dialog.
 You can also select **[!UICONTROL Preview Class Structure]** to see the fields and metadata associated with the class.
-Click **[!UICONTROL Assign class]** to continue.
+Select **[!UICONTROL Assign class]** to continue.

 ![](../images/tutorials/create-schema/assign_class.png)

 A new dialog opens asking you to confirm that you wish to assign a new class.
-Click **[!UICONTROL Assign]** to confirm.
+Select **[!UICONTROL Assign]** to confirm.

 ![](../images/tutorials/create-schema/assign-confirm.png)